-It is also critical to get input from key stakeholders such as SEO specialists, developers, and the marketing team to discover what exactly they lack in the current shopping cart solution and what features they'd like to have in Shopware.
+It is also critical to get input from key stakeholders such as SEO specialists, developers, and marketing teams to discover what exactly they lack in their current shopping cart solution and what features they'd like to have in the new one.
+When ready, make a list of business needs and requirements that will form the starting point for choosing the right eCommerce solution for your e-business.